olatunji-weber/aws-cs2-resume-hosting/README.md

 # aws-cs2-resume-hosting
-Host a Resume on EC2 using GitHub Actions
+Host a Resume on EC2 with CI/CD setup using GitHub Actions